Literacy at Norham

-At Norham we want our pupils to be free.
-We want them to be able to choose whatever future they desire and have the necessary skills to be successful.
-Literacy is fundamental to our pupils’ lives, enabling them to function in their everyday lives whilst giving them the lifelong skills to be able to communicate and create, to articulate their ideas and understand and interpret the ideas of others.
+Here at Norham, we believe that literacy is fundamental to our pupils’ success, enabling them to function in their everyday lives whilst giving them the lifelong skills to be able to communicate and create, to articulate their ideas and understand and interpret the ideas of others.
+It is also vital in enabling students to develop their future in whatever way they desire.
+We want our students to use literacy as a tool to help them to be successful at whatever they put their minds to.

 We believe that literacy begins with reading.
 At the heart of our literacy strategy is ‘reading for pleasure’.
-We promote reading through a range of events and through Drop Everything And Read, which happens at least once a week in all English lessons.
+We promote reading through a range of events and through Accelerated Reading lessons, which happen every week in Year 7 and 8 English lessons.
 Most importantly, we talk to our pupils about what they are reading and what we are reading.
 Having adults as literacy role models is essential to a child’s development.

-Our new beautiful LRC is at the heart of the school and at the heart of literacy learning in Norham.
-It is an outstanding resource where pupils can borrow a wide range of reading material and find a space to work and read.
+Our LRC is at the heart of the school and at the heart of literacy learning in Norham.
+It is an outstanding resource where pupils can borrow a wide range of reading material at levels suitable to their ability and find a space to work and read.

-In recent years we have held a fantastic range of events to develop out pupils reading, writing, speaking and listening.
+In recent years we have held a fantastic range of events to develop our pupils reading, writing, speaking and listening.
 These include:

-Many people assume that providing their children have mastered reading at primary school there is little or no need to worry about their reading once they have reached secondary school.
-This really is a misconception and we all need to be doing all we can to boost literacy levels both at school and also at home.
+Many people assume that if their children have developed their reading ability and skills at primary school, there is little or no need to worry about their reading once they have reached secondary school.
+At Norham we believe we all need to be doing all we can to continue to boost literacy levels both at school and also at home.

-Many pupils have made good progress with reading at primary school but once they reach secondary education they don’t tend to continue reading with the same intensity that they have done before.
+Many pupils make good progress with reading at primary school but once they reach secondary education they don’t continue reading in the same way that they have done before.
 Very few children read to their parents once they are beyond the age of eleven.
-Unfortunately, just because a child has made good progress at primary school doesn’t mean that they then continue to make linear progress beyond.
+Unfortunately, just because a child has made good progress at primary school, it doesn’t mean that they then continue to make the same amount of progress following on into secondarty education.

-It is of paramount importance that pupils have a reading age that is commensurate with their chronological reading age.
+It is important that pupils have a reading age that lies at a similar level with their chronological age.
 Without this, it is very difficult for them to achieve success at GCSE level.
 68% of all pupil mistakes made in GCSE examinations are as a result of pupils misunderstanding the questions asked.

 Top Tips for Boosting Literacy at Home